 Students will learn all aspects of motor sport management including accounting, inventory control, purchasing, sponsorships, and maintaining a team image to manage the complete operation.
 Students will travel to local racetracks to learn motorsport management first hand.
-This course is also designed to teach students how to become employable professionals, covering the development of employability traits, resume writing, communicating with potential employers, interviewing, and the after interview follow up.
+This course is also designed to teach students how to become employable professionals, covering the development of personal employability traits, resume writing, communicating with potential employers, interviewing, and the after interview follow up.
 Students are coached in strategies to market themselves effectively and are encouraged to view their job search from an employer's prospective.
 Workplace skills, in conjunction with technical skills, will ensure students excellent career opportunities.

-MS-101 Honda Technology 300 Clock Hours/ 17.50 QCH
+MS-101 Honda Technology 150 Clock Hours/ 8.50 QCH

 This manufacturer supported course focuses on the requirements to become successful as a Honda Bronze-Level technician.
-This course prepares students to perform general maintenance procedures on Honda products including Honda ATV's and Motorcycles.
-Utilizing Honda resource materials students will perform service intervals and chassis maintenance procedures on ATV's and Motorcycles.
-Students will also learn to service and repair Honda engines, drive systems and electrical systems.
-Then move into the Honda service environment for troubleshooting of drivability issues, chassis service and suspension work and then into Honda's advanced electrical program.
+This course prepares students to perform general maintenance procedures on Honda products including Honda ATV's and motorcycles.
+Utilizing Honda resource materials students will perform service intervals and chassis maintenance procedures on ATV's and motorcycles.
+Students will also learn to service Honda service environment for troubleshooting of drivability issues, chassis service and suspension.

-MS-102 Kawasaki Technology 300 Clock Hours/ 17.50 QCH
+MS-102 Kawasaki Technology 150 Clock Hours/ 8.50 QCH

 This manufacturer supported course prepares students to operate in a Kawasaki service environment.
-Students will perform general maintenance procedures on Kawasaki products including ATVs, utility vehicles and motorcycles as well as become familiar with the K-Dealer software.
+Students will perform general maintenance procedures on Kawasaki products including ATVs, utility vehicles and motorcycles as well as become familiar with the K-Dealer website.
 Utilizing Kawasaki resource materials students will perform service intervals and chassis maintenance procedures.
-Students will also learn to service and repair Kawasaki engines, drive systems and electrical systems.
-Then move into the Kawasaki service environment for troubleshooting of drivability issues, fuel injection systems, perform brake and chassis service and suspension work and then into advanced electrical diagnosis using Kawasaki Diagnostic Software (KDS).
+Students will also learn to service Kawasaki engines, drive systems and electrical systems.
+Students will learn the Kawasaki service environment for troubleshooting of drivability issues, fuel injection systems, perform brake and chassis service and suspension work and then into advanced electrical diagnosis using Kawasaki Diagnostic Software (KDS).

-MS-103 Yamaha Technology 300 Clock Hours/17.50 QCH
+MS-103 Yamaha Technology 150 Clock Hours/ 8.50 QCH

-This manufacturer supported course is to provide learning experiences which will enable the successful student to learn the specialized knowledge and service skills required of a Yamaha service technician.
+This manufacturer supported course provides learning experiences which will enable the successful student to learn the specialized knowledge and service skills required of a Yamaha service technician.
 Students will perform general maintenance procedures on Yamaha products including ATVs and motorcycles as well as become familiar with the Yamaha Technical Academy opportunities.
-Utilizing Yamaha resource materials students will perform service intervals and chassis maintenance procedures as well as service and repair engines, drive systems and electrical systems.
-Students then move into the Yamaha bronze level training program and are introduced to "Silver Level Training" for servicing a variety of Yamaha products.
+Utilizing Yamaha resource materials students will perform service intervals and chassis maintenance procedures as well as service engines, drive systems and electrical systems.
+Students then move into the Yamaha bronze level training program for servicing a variety of Yamaha products.

-MS-104 Suzuki Technology 300 Clock Hours/ 17.50 QCH
+MS-104 Suzuki Technology 150 Clock Hours/ 8.50 QCH

-This manufacturer supported course is to provide learning experiences which will enable the successful student to learn the specialized knowledge and service skills required of a Suzuki service technician including the Suzuki ServicePro certification.
+This manufacturer supported course is to provide learning experiences which will enable the successful student to learn the specialized knowledge and service skills required of a Suzuki service technician including the Suzuki ServicePro recognition.
 Students will perform general maintenance procedures on Suzuki products.
-Utilizing Suzuki specific resource materials, students will perform service intervals and chassis maintenance procedures as well as service and repair engines, drive systems and electrical systems.
-Students then move into more of the Suzuki ServicePro training program and will learn fuel injection systems, perform chassis service and suspension work and then into advanced electrical diagnosis.
+Utilizing Suzuki specific websites and resource materials, students will perform service intervals and chassis maintenance procedures, as well as service engines, drive systems and electrical systems.

-MS-105 Off Road Technology 150 Clock Hours/ 8.50 QCH
+MS-105 Off-Road Technology 150 Clock Hours/9.0 QCH

-This manufacturer supported course provides experiences which will enable the successful student to learn Arctic Cat, and Polaris chassis and suspension maintenance and repair procedures on snowmobiles as well as multiple brands of All Terrain Vehicles (ATV's) and Recreational Utility Vehicles (RUV's).
-Students will also have the opportunity to complete the requirements for their Arctic Cat CatMaster ATV and Snowmobile certification and the Polaris Master Service Dealer Training (MSD) recognition.
+This Manufacturer supported course provides experiences which will enable the successful student to learn Kawasaki, Polaris and other off-road brands chassis and suspension maintenance and repair procedures on snowmobiles as well as multiple brands of all-terrain vehicles (ATV's) and recreational utility vehicles (RUV's).
+Students will also have the opportunity to complete the requirements for their Polaris Master Service Dealer Training (MSD) certifications.